 Besides the materials, another reason why you find such cheap clothes at fast fashion stores is that those who make the items are incredibly underpaid.

 Furthermore, the working conditions are usually not the best.

-Slow fashion recognizes the hard work of their workers and prides itself of being a fair industry.
+Slow Fashion recognizes the hard work of its workers and prides itself on being a fair industry.

-This means that when you buy an ethical piece of clothing, you don’ have to worry about the people who worked for you to have it.
+This means that when you buy an ethical piece of clothing, you don’t have to worry about the people who worked for you to have it.

 There’s a Story Behind Every Slow Fashion Brand

 If you visit any slow fashion brand’s website, you’ll see that it’s not all about sales.